Rolls Royce and Intel making self driving ships.

 The company (which separated from car brands of the same name) has been working on autonomous shipping technology since the early 2010s, and it said last year that it wants to launch its first uncrewed ocean-going vessels by 2025.
 As a first step toward that, it launched its Intelligent Awareness system for crewed vessels earlier this year.

 The system is comprised of a network of cameras, LIDAR, and radar, which is all overseen by a central program.
 Using machine vision algorithms, this program looks for obstacles like other ships and sends automated alerts to the crew.
-As part of its new deal with Intel, Rolls-Royce
+As part of its new deal with Intel, Rolls-Royce will use the company’s 3D NAND solid-state drives to store the data from this network (up to 1 terabyte is generated each day) and Intel Xeon chips to process it.

-“It’s basically the eyes and ears of the ship,” Rolls-Royce’s director of ship intelligence Kevin Daffey, tells The Verge.
-“It’s about highlighting hazards in real time.”
+“It’s basically the eyes and ears of the ship,” Rolls-Royce’s

 The Intelligent Awareness system can automatically classify nearby ships, whether they’re pleasure craft, cruise ships, tankers, or tugs.
 It enables better visibility in poor weather conditions by combining and centralizing data from multiple sources, and it’s particularly useful when ships are navigating in close quarters, like docking at berths.